Strategery: Other uses

-Sarah Palin used the term in an interview with Bill O'Reilly on his television show.
+Sarah Palin used the term in a 2010 interview with Bill O'Reilly on his television show, The O'Reilly Factor.
 Speaking of Charles Krauthammer and his political contacts, Palin commented "they're meeting people and they're doing their strategery".

 The term is also a centerpiece of the fictitious firm Strategery Capital Management, LLC, a satirical website, which mocks the Treasury's $700 billion "Troubled Asset Rescue Plan" (which itself is a spoof of the real-world Troubled Asset Relief Program, which Bush signed into law in 2008).

 A White House reporter, during a September 29, 2009, press briefing, began a question for press secretary Robert Gibbs with "From the standpoint of leverage or strategery..."
 The question, about Iran, drew laughs and a quip from Gibbs.

 Shepard Smith, on his evening news program The FOX Report with Shepard Smith on July 10, 2012, described London officials' quoted "overall strategery" in placing anti-aircraft missiles on apartment buildings during the London Olympics.

 The official podcast of the George W. Bush Presidential Center in Dallas is called The Strategerist.